siemdejong/mscthesis/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-To get a local copy and build the output pdf, follow these simple example steps.

 ### Prerequisites

 A LaTeX preprocessor is required to build pdfs from source.
-Tested with MiKTeX and TeX Live.
+This repo is tested with on Windows with MiKTeX and Linux with TeX Live.

 ### Installation